-1) SCDOT has verified that the project is authorized under the USACE 404 Nationwide 3 permit.
+1) USACE 404 permit shall be the responsibility of SCDOT.
 The contractor is only allowed minor deviations in the structure's configuration or filled area, including those changes in materials, construction techniques, or current construction codes or safety standards that are necessary to make the repair or replacement.